top of page

 If a cut or a scrape does not seem to be healing appropriately, it is important to check for signs of infection.
 According to Seattle Children’s Hospital, more pain, more swelling, and more tenderness are potential signs of infection and should be addressed ASAP by a medical professional.
 Also look for redness or a red streak towards the heart.
 Pus, pimples, or an increasingly large scab can indicate a cause for concern.
 A fever, weakness or other signs of a life threatening emergency should signal that additional care is needed.

 It is important to take these warning signs seriously.
 Bacteria that can cause serious illness can be found almost everywhere.
 Tetanus is a life threatening infection that often can be introduced through small cuts and scrapes.
 Harvard Health Publishing describes “Tetanus bacteria usually enter the body through a dirty puncture wound, cut, scrape or some other break in the skin.
-Once inside the skin, they multiply and produce a toxin, or poison, that affects the body’s nerves.”
+Once inside the skin, they multiply and produce a toxin, or poison, that affects the body's nerves.”
 Fortunately, the tetanus vaccine is one of the most successful vaccination campaigns we have today.
-Vaccines significantly limit the impact of this terrible illness.
-Using proper precautions when caring for a wound provides an additional barrier against infections like tetanus proliferating in the wound.

 The reality is that we cannot protect the ones we love from every cut, scrape, bump, and bruise that comes their way.
 The right response can make a huge difference in avoiding unnecessary pain and the risk of infection.
 Taking wounds seriously by following the steps for effective care will pave the way for a quick recovery.